Torture in Venezuela: 2014 protests

 A Panel of Independent Experts appointed by the Secretary General of the Organization of American States documented several cases where detainees suffered abuse during both their arrest and detention afterwards and did not have access to medical treatment while in custody.
 On 13 February 2014, during his arrest in Valencia, Carabobo state, Jorge León and his companions were severely beaten with the butt of guns, helmets and kicks.
 Jorge suffered a skull fracture and rupture of the left eardrum with loss of cerebrospinal fluid as a result of the blows.
 When they were detained on 24 February and during their transfer, Andrea Jiménez and a companion were threatened with rape, death and dismemberment, insulting them with the terms "guarimberos", "squalids" and "bourgeois".
 During their detention from 12 March 2014 in Barquisimeto, Lara state, Keyla Brito and her daughter Karkelys were stripped naked in the National Guard 47th detachment, being beaten and insuted.
 In another case, on 19 March 2014, a member of the Bolivarian National Police pointed a gun at Gloria Tobón's head during a protest in Táchira state, while another officer told him to "kill that bitch".
 Upon arresting her, troops poured vinegar in her face and beat her.
 Robert González and eight of his companions were arrested while protesting on 21 April 2014 in La Victoria, Aragua state, being detained for four days.
 During their confinement, they were beaten and threatened, including threats of death and disappearance.
-They were subjected to asphyxiation by tear gas cannisters, as well as food, water and sleep deprivation several times.
+They were subjected to asphyxiation by tear gas canisters, as well as food, water and sleep deprivation several times.

 A former official of the Bolivarian Intelligence Service (SEBIN) told the Independent International Fact-Finding Mission on Venezuela that its director, Carlos Calderón, was directly involved in torture within the agency during the protests.
 Among other alleged ill-treatment, he reportedly placed plastic bags on protesters, or poured water on them, and beat them to extract information.